nod0n/calamares_wiki/Deployment-Practices.md

 To work around this issue, **please update your e2fsprogs 1.43 series package to ship a `mke2fs.conf` file without the features `64bit` and `metadata_csum`**, as it was in 1.42.13 and earlier.

+This issue will also affect any other installer or even a manual install, unless the application or the user explicitly disables those flags.

 Good:
 ```
 ext4 = {